alperencelik/ansible-provision/README.md

 # Provision your infrastructure

-The repository contains some Ansible roles to deploy on freshly created vm's to play on Homelabç
+The repository contains some Ansible roles to deploy on freshly created vm's to play on Homelab.

 </br>